Botball: History

 The KISS Institute for Practical Robotics is a 501(c)(3) not-for profit education and research organization, incorporated in Virginia in 1994.
 It is headquartered now located in Norman, Oklahoma.
 KISS Institute was co-founded by Ms. Cathryne Stein, Dr. David Miller, and Dr. Marc Slack with the objective of creating a center for a system of technology and science education programs based on robotics, and to use robotic technology to better serve the public good.
-Ms. Stein has recently retired as Executive Director; she is succeeded by Dr. Steve Goodgame, an experienced educator.
+Ms. Stein has recently retired as executive director; she is succeeded by Dr. Steve Goodgame, an experienced educator who became CEO via No Contest.
 Dr. Miller is the Chief Technology Officer, as well as the Wilkonson Professor of Aerospace and Mechanical Engineering at the University of Oklahoma.
-Dr. Miller is a former JPL employee, having made significant contributions to NASA’s Mars Rover project.
+Dr. Miller is a former JPL employee, having made significant contributions to NASA's Mars Rover project.

 Botball was first started in 1997 by the KISS Institute for Practical Robotics (KIPR).